Code-Institute-Submissions/milestone-1-anthonyforrest/README.md

 ## User Experiece

 ### Site Owner's Goal
-I got in contact with Anthony Forrest who wanted a new modern and cleanly designed website to promote himself and also be able to sell different Star Wars merchandise with his autography on it.
-Anthony was a character in the orginail Star Wars film from 1976 and played 2 different roles.
+I got in contact with Anthony Forrest who wanted a new modern and cleanly designed website to promote himself and also be able to sell different Star Wars merchandise with his autograph on it.
+Anthony was a character in the original Star Wars film from 1976 and played 2 different roles.

 The first was The Fixer which is a friend of the main protagonist, Luke Skywalker, but this was cut from the film before release.
 The second is a the roll of an iconic Storm Trooper.

 These characters are important to Star Wars fans and fans pay anywhere between $30 - $60 USD for an autograph.

 ### External User's Goals (User Stories)